Schnorr SignatureShare on:

 To verify the signature we proceed as follows.
 Given and message we have to check if

-where is the random nonce, is the order of the group generated by and is the order of the entire finite field.
+where is the random nonce, is the order of the entire finite field.
 We also the verification method

 The implementation is confusing, please refer to previous ECC tutorials for more details.